smartblocks/smartblocks/README.md

                     .ExampleModel
                 .Collections : contains all the Backbone Collections of that block .ExampleModels
-                .Data : contains Backbone collections of the data loaded in the clien .examplemodels
+                .Data : contains Backbone collections of the data loaded in the client .examplemodels
                 .Main : contains all the methods in the block's index.js file